3 Tips for Managing Caregiving with Siblings

 It's natural for families to fall into that trap or to make common assumptions like:

-- The son will handle finances and the daughter will take care of emotional or physical needs.
+• The son will handle the finances, and the daughter will take care of the emotional and physical needs.

 The problem is that these assumptions don’t distribute the work fairly or take individual capabilities into account.

-It’s important for families to hold a meeting to discuss and agree upon the tasks each person will be expected to do, if anyone will be paid for what they do, and how those payments will work.
+Families need to hold a meeting to discuss and agree on the tasks each person will be expected to perform, whether anyone will be compensated for their work, and how those payments will be structured.

 And if there’s too much conflict between siblings, consider getting a neutral, unbiased person to facilitate the meeting.